BJP accuses Rahul Gandhi of trying to divide India after ‘North-South’ remark at Kerala rally

 Union minister Smriti Irani also criticised the Congress MP.
 “The spiteful and vengeful politics of Rahul Gandhi which insults not only the people and voters of Amethi but seeks to create a divide between the north and south India is to be condemned by every Indian citizen,” she told ANI.

-‘Government of bankrupt ideas’: Congress hits back at BJP
+‘Government of bankrupt ideas’: Congress hits back

 The Congress hit back at BJP leaders for criticising Gandhi.
 “A government of ‘bankrupt of ideas’, a government ‘thriving on superficiality’, a government ‘shallow on vision’...can be so vicious to spread the toolkit of hatred and division,” Congress spokesperson Randeep Surjewala tweeted.
 “Time for India to recommence the ‘politics of issues’ and shun the ‘toxicity of animosity and ill will’ dished out daily.”